dschniepp/kudos/README.md

 end
 ```

+## How to use kudos

+Print licenses to console:

+`mix kudos.generate --dry-run`

+Generate _licenses.md_ file in root:

+`mix kudos.generate`

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at [https://hexdocs.pm/kudos](https://hexdocs.pm/kudos).